SeeedDocument/ReSpeaker_Mic_Array/respeaker_mic_array.md

   When using Windows, follow the [guide](https://github.com/respeaker/get_started_with_respeaker/wiki/Mic-Array) or use our [HID tool](https://github.com/Fuhua-Chen/ReSpeaker-Microphone-Array-HID-tool).

-  Python & C hidapi examples are [here](https://github.com/elthef/respeaker-xmos-hid)
+  Python & C hidapi examples are [here](https://github.com/elthef/respeaker-xmos-hid)

 ## Resources